yasiSriLanka/dsc-capstone-Creditworthiness-of-Borrowers-prediction/README.md

 subsample=0.8

 The model achieved accuracy of 0.82 with f1 score on crossvalidation of 0.531.
-The reported logloss on unseen data was 0.40.